stevenc49/stevenc49.github.io/pages/journal.md

 title:  Practice Log
 ---

+### Jun 23

+Need to do telus work first.
+Then go back to Complete Binary Tree Node problem.

+I think I've successfully built the habit of leetcoding a little bit every day.

 ### Jun 22

 Make a timeline for reaching milestones.
 (IE: by August, start applying to tier B companies)